-While spinels are much less rarer than rubies and sapphires of the top grade quality, they are also not available in over abundance like amethyst and quartz, making it a relatively rare gemstone.
-This makes it great as a statement jewelry like an engagement ring.
+While spinels are much less rare than rubies and sapphires of top-grade quality, they are also not available in overabundances like amethyst and quartz, making it a relatively rare gemstone.
+This makes it great as statement jewelry like an engagement ring.

 Spinels have just begun to emerge from the shadow of their famous siblings and have created a niche for themselves.
 Their natural beauty, their steady increase in popularity and respect amongst gemstone aficionados is a clear indication of the proportional increase in value spinels might experience in the near future.

-Our take home message is that when in doubt over a ruby or sapphire and a spinel of similar quality, unless proven to be a 100% natural, untreated and ethically sourced, go for a spinel with your eyes closed.
+Our take-home message is that when in doubt over a ruby or sapphire and spinel of similar quality unless proven to be 100% natural, untreated, and ethically sourced, go for a spinel with your eyes closed.